opendp/opendp/docs/source/getting-started/tabular-data/index.rst

   Configure this parameter appropriately according to how many queries you would like to release.
 * ``margins``: Margins capture public information about groupings of your dataset.

  * ``max_partition_length``: An upper bound on how many records can be in one partition.
     If you do not know the size of your dataset, this can be an upper bound on the population your dataset is a sample from.
     The population of France was about 60 million in 2004 so we'll use that as our maximum partition length.
     Source: `World Bank <https://datatopics.worldbank.org/world-development-indicators/>`_.

+    Partitioning the data set may be useful to increase scalability and utility.

  * ``max_partition_contributions``: The number of contributions each individual can have per partition in your data.
     Based on the known structure of the data, each individual is represented once for a particular quarter and year.
-    In addition, you know an individual may contribute at most 13 records to each quarter since there are 13 years in the dataset, and as many as 4 records each year since there are 4 quarters within a year.
+    In addition, you know an individual may contribute at most 9 records to each quarter since there are 9 years in the dataset, and as many as 4 records each year since there are 4 quarters within a year.

 Particular examples in the coming sections may require additional parameters,